mag0127/dev_RNAseq/README.md

 This will give us an idea of the relationship between our samples.
 In the next step we will be correcting for varaition, but it is important to visualize at this step.
 ## 2. Correct for unwanted variation using [ComBat-Seq](https://github.com/zhangyuqing/ComBat-seq) and run DEseq
 `run_DGE_deseq_sunflower_inflo_combatseq.R`
+We will visualize the corrected samples in an MDS plot as well (compare with above).
+The model we are using to run the differential epxression analysis is ~0+dev_stage as we are curious about differential expression wrt dev_stage.
 ## 3. Visualize DE in an Upset Plot
 `analyze_DGE_deseq_sunflower_inflo_combatseq.R`
 ## 4. Run and analyze WGCNA